-The Minister of Employment and Labour has issued a Directive (as amended by Government Gazette No. 43216 and Government Gazette 43265) called Covid-19 Temporary Employee/Employer Relief Scheme (C19 TERS) effective 26 March 2020.
+The Minister of Employment and Labour has issued a Directive (as amended by Government Gazette No. 43216, Government Gazette 43265 and Government Gazette 43330 and the amended Directive issued on 25/05/2020) called Covid-19 Temporary Employee/Employer Relief Scheme (C19 TERS) effective 26 March 2020.
 This Directive will remain in operation for a period of 3 months or until it is withdrawn by the Minister, whichever comes first.